flpm/flpm.github.io/data/notes/colophon.md

 ---
-title: 'colophon'
+title: 'Colophon'
-subtitle: 'how I built and update this site'
+subtitle: '(or how I built and update this site)'
 date: '2023-08-24'
 ---

 ### The technology stack

-This site is a React application written in JavaScript and built using the [next.js](http://nextjs.org) framework.
+This site is a React application written in JavaScript and built using the [Next.js](http://nextjs.org) framework.
 It uses the static generation option, so the HTML is rendered at build time.

 ### CSS and Styling